OperationSpark/opspark/README.md

 For more personable help, tug on the sleeve of one of your awesome Operation Spark developers teaching your bootcamp, or, contact us via our Slack chat group.
 If you're not a member of our Slack group, please request an invitation via our website at <a href="operationspark.org">operationspark.org</a>.

 ## For Teachers and Developers
+If you have a Windows or Linux Subsystem use the command <npm run web-dev> as the postinstall script does not work for environments outside of Mac.

 ### Headstart